Visit Haute-Savoie in 7 days

 Day 6: From Megève to Annecy: mountain elegance, alpine pastures, and dream lake

-This sixth day is a true cross-section of Haute-Savoie atmospheres: from the chic alleys of Megève to the flowered alpine pastures of the Aravis pass, through the lively village of La Clusaz, to Annecy, a lakeside pearl where you will end your day with your feet in the water.
+This sixth day is a true crossing of Haute-Savoie atmospheres: from the chic alleys of Megève to the flowered alpine pastures at col des Aravis, passing through the lively village of La Clusaz, to Annecy, the lakeside pearl where you will end the day with your feet in the water.

 Megève, between refinement and panorama

 From Chamonix, leave early to reach Megève (about 1h10 drive).
-In this village of unique charm, traditional architecture and high-end shops coexist with an authentic art of living.
+In this village with a unique charm, traditional architecture and high-end shops coexist with an authentic art of living.

 What to see and do in Megève:

-• Climb to the calvary for an open view over the village
+• Climb to the calvary for an open view on the village

-• (In summer) Take the cable car up to Mont d’Arbois or Rochebrune for a short walk and views of Mont Blanc
+• (In summer) Take the cable car up to Mont d’Arbois or Rochebrune for a short walk and Mont-Blanc views

 Recommended time on site: 1h30 to 2h

-Then take the scenic Val d’Arly road towards the Aravis pass (1,486 m).
-Count about 45 minutes of drive, crossing Flumet and La Giettaz.
-At the pass summit, a breathtaking viewpoint opens over the Mont Blanc range, often considered one of the most beautiful in Haute-Savoie.
+Then take the scenic road of the Val d’Arly toward col des Aravis (1,486 m).
+Count about 45 minutes drive, crossing Flumet and La Giettaz.
+At the top of the pass, a magnificent viewpoint opens on the Mont-Blanc chain, often considered one of the most beautiful in Haute-Savoie.

 Things to do at the pass:

-• Buy local products directly from alpine farms: farm reblochon, tomme cheese from Savoie, sausages
+• Buy local products directly from alpine farms: farm-made reblochon, tomme cheese, sausages

-• Lunch in a small chalet-inn with panoramic terrace (raclette or croziflette available)
+• Have lunch in a small chalet-inn with panoramic terrace (raclette or croziflette optional)

 • Visit the Sainte-Anne chapel, nestled in a mountain setting